baolinwu/MetaSAT/README.md

      potentially relevant for cross-ancestry meta-analysis.

  - Ref
-   - Guo,B., Massoti,M., Liu,N. and Wu,B. (2018).
+   - Wu,B., Liu,N. and Zhao,H. (2018).
 Efficient and powerful meta-analysis of variant-set association tests using MetaSAT. tech rep.